techthevote/techthevote.github.io/index.md

       on their homepage calling upon people to vote in English, Spanish and Chinese within their animated image.
 They pointed this Doodle at their
       <a target="_blank" href="https://www.google.com/search?q=register+to+vote+in+the+united+states">2016 Election search tool</a>
-      which gives people all the info they need to vote.
+      which gives people all the state-specific info they need to vote.
+(This data is also available to other companies via Google's <a href="https://developers.google.comcivic-information/" target="_blank">Civic Information API</a>.)
     </div>
   </div>